faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

 ### (9.)
 Conclusion

+> At the end of the day, the only way to detect and prevent Satan’s lies...

+This appears to by a false dilemma fallacy.

 > At the end of the day, the only way to detect and prevent Satan’s lies are to gain a testimony from God Himself that this work is true.

-Appeal to authority. appeal to population
+This appears to be [begging the question](https://en.wikipedia.org/wiki/Begging_the_question).
+The belief in a Satan who is lying to us is preconditioned on knowing that the Church worldview is true.
+If the Church worldview does not correspond with reality, then we need not concern ourselves with Satan or his lies (just the lies and half-truths spoken and written by humans which are plenty damaging enough).

 > doubt your doubts before you doubt your faith.

+As mentioned above, this kind of statement (if accepted universally) would encourage a person to continue in whatever faith tradition they were born into, without regard for the legitimacy of the truth-claims of their religion.
+Imagine leaders of the Heaven's Gate cult, for instance, telling their followers "doubt your doubts."
+Such a statement would only serve to maintain a person's prior faith position and doesn't seem to be a great guide in the quest to determine truth (see [Fix your faith crisis with this one weird trick!](http://thoughtsonthingsandstuff.com/fix-your-faith-crisis-with-this-one-weird-trick/)).

-> When someone gives you something that brings you darkness rather than light, ask yourself who is presenting this argument?
+> When someone gives you something that brings you darkness rather than light

+We should seek for truth and goodness [as Joseph Smith encouraged](https://www.lds.org/search?lang=eng&query=%22receive+truth%2C+let+it+come+from+whence+it+may%22), "let it come from whence it may."
+Humans are very prone, however, to dismiss data and arguments that contradict their worldview, so we should be careful to avoid rejecting truth merely because it makes us uncomfortable upon first exposure.

+> ask yourself who is presenting this argument?
 Don’t let the words of apostate members shake your faith.

-This is an ad homenien [sp?]
+This is an *ad hominen* against former members.
+The truth of what a former members speaks is (at least until someone presents good evidence this is not the case) independent of their membership status.

 > Apostates are not a trustworthy source!

-Hasty generalization.
+This appears to be a hasty generalization.
 Why can't apostates be a trustworthy source?
-As an example, much of what was previously called an "anti-mormon lie" is now published on lds.org in the essays!

-Also, if an apostate is biased against the Church, doesn't it stand to reason that Church members are biased *for* the Church?
+And, if an apostate is biased against the Church, doesn't it stand to reason that Church members are biased *for* the Church?
 Perhaps the truth lies somewhere in-between?

+[^byexample]: For instance, [according to FairMormon](http://en.fairmormon.org/Mormonism_and_doctrine/Repudiated_concepts/Adam-God_theory) (on 2017-03-23), "Brigham claimed to have received these beliefs [doctrines related to Adam-God theory] by revelation, and, on at least three occasions, claimed that he learned it from Joseph Smith."
+For those who reject the validity of the Adam-God theory, this seems like the kind of contradiction that may call into question the validity of the claim that Brigham is a genuine prophet of God.

 [^misleadingbyldsleaders]: LDS leaders have misled or told half-truths on at least several occasions: